Wednesday, April 30, 2014

 I think it's a very pretty postcard.
 It shows the Salt Lake Cutoff at sunset.

-Wikipedia - Lucin Cutoff, Tresslewood - Lucin Cutoff Railroad Trestle, and History Utah to Go - The Lucin Cutoff.
+I did a little research online about this Cutoff and found some interesting information from the following websites: Wikipedia - Lucin Cutoff, Tresslewood - Lucin Cutoff Railroad Trestle, and History Utah to Go - The Lucin Cutoff.
 I learned that the railroad track across the Great Salt Lake was built by the Southern Pacific Company in the early 1900s.
 It was built to avoid the railway through Promontory Summit.
 Doing so cut off 44 miles of travel.
 The Cutoff begins near Ogden, Utah and ends at Lucin, Utah.
 In the 1950s the wooden tressles were replaced with a parallel causeway.

 Transcription from back of postcard: